Lance Storm: World Championship Wrestling (2000–2001)

-Storm left ECW in 2000 to join WCW, where he became a singles wrestler.
+Storm left ECW in May 2000 to join WCW, where he became a singles wrestler.
 He made his first appearance on the June 19, 2000 episode of Nitro and quickly became one of WCW's most prominent stars, winning the WCW United States Heavyweight Championship, the Cruiserweight Championship, and the WCW Hardcore Championship in rapid succession, resulting in Storm becoming the first and only wrestler in WCW history to hold three titles simultaneously.
 As an affront to the fans, he renamed the titles to the Canadian Heavyweight Championship, 100 kg and Under Championship, and Saskatchewan Hardcore International Title (S.H.I.T.), respectively, complete with large Canadian flag stickers that covered the belts' faceplates.
 Storm then formed the group called Team Canada in Vancouver, British Columbia, Canada during New Blood Rising on August 13, where he defended the WCW United States Heavyweight Championship in a match with Mike Awesome.
 The match was refereed by the Canadian Jacques Rougeau, who enabled Storm to defeat Awesome and retain his title by constantly changing the rules.
 Following the match, the semi-retired Canadian wrestler Bret Hart came to the ring and hugged Storm and Rougeau.
-At Fall Brawl, Storm defeated General Rection with Jim Duggan as the referee, with Duggan turning on M.I.A and joining Team Canada.
+At Fall Brawl on September 17, Storm defeated General Rection with Jim Duggan as the referee, with Duggan turning on M.I.A and joining Team Canada.
 He also attempted to win the World Heavyweight Championship, but was defeated by champion Booker T on each occasion.
 Storm eventually awarded the Cruiserweight and Hardcore titles by presenting them to his Team Canada stablemates Elix Skipper and Carl Ouellet, respectively.
-At Halloween Havoc, Storm and Jim Duggan lost to General Rection in a Handicap match losing the WCW United States Heavyweight Championship and to free Major Gunns from Team Canada.
-On the November 13 edition of Nitro, Storm defeated General Rection to win the US title back.
-At Mayhem, General Rection defeated Storm for the title.
-At Starrcade, Storm defeated Ernest Miller.
+At Halloween Havoc on October 29, Storm and Jim Duggan lost to General Rection in a Handicap match losing the WCW United States Heavyweight Championship and to free Major Gunns from Team Canada.
+On the November 13 edition of Nitro, Storm defeated General Rection to win the WCW United States Heavyweight Championship back.
+At Mayhem on November 26, General Rection defeated Storm for the title.
+At Starrcade on December 17, Storm defeated Ernest Miller.